Edward J. Livernash

-Edward James Livernash, subsequently Edward James de Nivernais (February 14, 1866 – June 1, 1938), was an American newspaperman and lawyer who served one term as a U.S. Representative representing the fourth congressional district of California from 1903 to 1905.
+Edward James Livernash, subsequently Count Edward James de Nivernais (February 14, 1866 – June 1, 1938), was an American newspaperman and lawyer who served one term as a U.S. Representative representing the fourth congressional district of California from 1903 to 1905.

 Late in life Livernash adopted the French form of the family name, de Nivernais, by decree of court.

 Biography

 Livernash was born in Lower Calaveritas, a California mining camp near San Andreas, to an Irish mother and a father of French-Canadian descent, and attended the common schools of California.
-He became a printer at the age of fifteen, and a year later founded a country newspaper at Cloverdale, California.
+He became a printer at the age of fifteen, and a year later founded a Democratic newspaper at Cloverdale, California called the Pacific Sentinel.
 He studied law in preparation for journalism, and in 1887 was admitted to the California bar.
 In 1891, he joined the staff of the San Francisco Examiner and held various editorial posts there.

-In 1897 Livernash was sent by the Klondike miners as commissioner to the Dominion of Canada to urge a modification of onerous laws.
+In 1897, Livernash was sent to the Klondike region of Canada alongside poet Joaquin Miller as part of an Examiner expedition investigating the Gold Rush that had begun a year prior.
+Before returning, he was chosen by the miners to represent them in Ottawa and share their views regarding new laws.

+On the night of February 18, 1898, Livernash's brother J. J. committed suicide by gunshot.
+Earlier that evening, he went to the offices of The San Francisco Call and "sold the story of his own suicide," selling an enclosed packet that he said contained a story of "public interest."
+The payment was to be sent to his wife, and the packet opened the next morning.
+By that time, he had killed himself, and The Call ran the story.